 The first run group of Saturday featured the Ladies Classes.
 After final runs on Sunday, Laura Campbell claimed a dominant win in a bumped L1 class.
 In very tight L2 action, Chris Peterson bested Jennifer Bedell by just .119 of a second for the class win.

-A tight A Street battle from Saturday carried over to Sunday as Lawrence Casey was able to improve on both sides of the course to take the win over Jason Ruggles, both in Chevrolet Corvette Z06s.
+A tight A Street battle from Saturday carried over to Sunday as Laurence Casey was able to improve on both sides of the course to take the win over Jason Ruggles, both in Chevrolet Corvette Z06s.

 In the Super Challenge, Casey started with a bye in the first round, but faced strong competition from the winners of Street Modified (Tim White), B Street Prepared (Gregory Hahn), Bump 1 (Dennis Sparks), and finally Johnathan Roberts, in his E Street Mazda Miata, in the final round of the Super Challenge.
 After five rounds, Casey emerged the victor for the first Super Challenge Win of the 2017 season.

 Despite the class results, Jennifer Bedell defeated Campbell in the first round of the Ladies Challenge.
 In similar fashion, Jordan Towns defeated Peterson on that side of the bracket.
 Towns claimed the victory in the final round to take the first Ladies Challenge win of the season.

 The Bonus Challenge brought together eight drivers to find “the best of the rest.”
 Courtney Cormier coned away his fastest run of the weekend, costing him the F Street win in a Chevrolet Camaro SS, but made the Bonus Challenge, seeded first.
 In the final round, he defeated Doug Francis, from B Street, for the win.